jesse99/gear/README.md

 }

 // Somewhat simplified version of the World::render method.
+// The World works with any components that implement the
+// Action and Render traits.
-// Example of how components are used. pub fn render(&self, store: &Store) {
+pub fn render(&self, store: &Store) {
     for y in 0..self.height {
         for x in 0..self.width {